matrix-org/synapse/docs/systemd-with-workers/README.md

 should be a corresponding configuration file `/etc/matrix-synapse/workers/<worker_name>.yaml`.
 1. Start all the synapse processes with `systemctl start matrix-synapse.target`.
-1. Tell systemd to start synapse on boot with `systemctl enable matrix-synapse.target`
+1. Tell systemd to start synapse on boot with `systemctl enable matrix-synapse.target`/

 ## Usage